Vietnam.vn - Nền tảng quảng bá Việt Nam

 Photo: Dao Ngoc Thach

-Textbooks are teaching materials and do not have legal nature.
+Textbooks are teaching materials, not legal documents.

 Ho Sy Anh